 Argentina, and be aware of the visa requirements for these countries.
 Apply for your visa to Brazil or Argentina well in advance of planned travel, as these processes can be time consuming.
 The Australian Government is unable to assist with the visa application process of other countries.

 Driving standards in Paraguay are poor and traffic regulations are often ignored.
 Many cars are poorly maintained.
 The network of surfaced roads in Paraguay is limited and can be of variable condition.
 Outside of major urban centres, other than major intercity highways, most roads are unsurfaced and often become impassable during heavy rain.

-According to the World Health Organization (WHO), you are almost four times more likely to be killed in a motor vehicle accident in Paraguay than in Australia.
+World Health Organization (WHO), you are almost four times more likely to be killed in a motor vehicle accident in Paraguay than in Australia.

 Take care and use common sense when travelling by motor vehicle.
 Avoid driving at night in rural areas due to the risk of stray animals on the road and vehicles being driven without headlights.

 Road safety and driving

 Most taxis are in poor condition and don't have functioning seatbelts.

 Some taxis may appear to be official but aren't registered with local authorities.
 There are reports of robbery of passengers in unregistered taxis.

 - After dark, book registered taxis by phone or at major hotels.